ansible/ansible/docsite/rst/intro_adhoc.rst

 Managing Packages
 `````````````````

+A very common sysadmin task is managing packages: installing and uninstalling
+softwares.
+This is something very easy to do with Ansible, as there are modules
-There are modules available for yum and apt.
-Here are some examples
+available for, say, ``yum`` and ``apt``.
+Here are some examples with yum.
+See
-with yum.
+how the ``state`` argument is used to induce actions on the ``webservers`` host:

 Ensure a package is installed, but don't update it::